 4 easy hair product cocktails to get the most from your salt spray.

 According to salon owner, educator, and texture specialist Eric Barras, a sea salt spray can be the secret to getting some spring back.

 To bring out natural bounce, I add STYLE cream to towel-dried hair, layering in spritzes of BEACH spray for extra texture.
 Lightly scrunch and diffuse with the cuticle, not against it. – Eric Barras, texture specialist

-SEVEN salon Sr. Stylist Claire Humphrey reaches for sea salt spray for natural messiness of day-at-the-beach hair when an actual trip to the shore isn’t in the cards.
+SEVEN salon Sr. Stylist Claire Freeman reaches for sea salt spray for natural messiness of day-at-the-beach hair when an actual trip to the shore isn’t in the cards.
 Rich with plankton extract – an optimal source of omega 3, 6, and 9 fatty acids which nourish the scalp and strengthen the hair shaft – BEACH nourishes while creating sexy texture.

 “Prep damp hair with MOUSSE from scalp to ends to create some volume with moveable, fresh hold.
 When dry, use a flat iron to create a wave pattern in your hair.
-To feel the real magic of the ocean air, spritz in BEACH spray, scrunching with your hands to recreate the sea, wind and sun.” – Claire Humphrey, Sr. Stylist
+To feel the real magic of the ocean air, spritz in BEACH spray, scrunching with your hands to recreate the sea, wind and sun.” – Claire Freeman, Sr. Stylist

-“If I want to revamp my hair after a long day in a hat, which I am known for, I will spray in BEACH spray to roll with the texture that’s already there.” – Hattie Lingenfelter, Stylist and Educator
+“If I want to revamp my hair after a long day in a hat, which I am known for, I will spray in BEACH spray to roll with the texture that’s already there.” – Hattie Lingenfelter, Stylist

 Sr. Stylist and braiding expert Judith Moore has BEACH in mind when it’s time to braid.